LaurenDahlin1/h3_index_demo/README.md

 ## Ideas for future work

 - Test several H3 resolutions and report sensitivity
-- Use probabilistic point in polygon with GPS accuracy
+- Model error using Monte Carlo methods using the hexagon overlap of the error
-- Add speed and heading to detect stays more robustly
+- Create additional indices that use length of visit (time used) and geographic diversity of users
 - Compare parks by time of day and day of week
-- Move the pipeline to Spark for very large datasets
+- Move the pipeline to Spark or Databricks

 ---